Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/lessons/lesson-06.md

 Test your module.

-Make a test file: example.html.
+Make a test file: `example.html`.
 Import your script with the script tag:

 `<script src="./umd/just-in-case.js"></script>`

-Notice the path to your library uses.
-It points to the 'umd' folder at the file named in your config file.
+Notice the path to your library, it points to the `umd` folder at the file named in your config file.

 Write some test code in your test file.
 Load the text file in the browser.